JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 All this does is check the reported version is correct, and it clearly only took a few seconds to write.
-This is important, it shouldn't cost a lot to write a test especially for the simplest case.
+This is important, it shouldn't cost a lot to write a test and this is especially true for the simplest task.

 I use a similar technique for managing my public Gentoo overlay, misc-overlay_.
-For example, the blockdiag_ ebuild is accompanied by a series of tests which are run when bumping or stabilising the package, all of which are cribbed from my actual ``blockdiag`` usage.
+For example, the blockdiag_ ebuild is accompanied by a series of tests that are run when bumping or stabilising the package, all of which are cribbed from my actual ``blockdiag`` usage.
 This massively reduces the time required to evaluate a package at bump time.